glenlakehoa/bylaws/bylaws.md

 ## 3.2.
 Directors Appointed by Declarant.

-The Declarant shall have the right to appoint or remove any member or members of the Board or any officer or officers of the Association until such time as the first of the following events shall occur:
+The Declarant shall have the right to appoint or remove any member or members of the Board or any officer or officers of the Association until such time as the first of the following events shall occur:[^1]
 <ol type="a">
     <li>December 31, 2012;</li>
     <li>when the total votes outstanding in the Class A membership exceed the total votes outstanding in the Class B membership; or</li>
-    <li>the surrender by Declarant in writing of the authority to appoint and remove directors and officers of the Association. *(This happened on November 26, 2019 - Ed.)*</li>
+    <li>the surrender by Declarant in writing of the authority to appoint and remove directors and officers of the Association. </li>
 </ol>

+[^1]: The declarant surrended authority on November 24, 2019 - Ed.

 Each Owner, by acceptance of a deed to or other conveyance of a Lot, vests in Declarant such authority to appoint and remove directors and officers of the Association.
 The directors selected by the Declarant need not be Owners or residents in the Community.

 ## 3.3.
 Number of Directors.

 The Board shall consist of three members.
-After the Declarant's right to appoint directors and officers terminates, the Board shall expand the number of directors to five or seven members, which shall be filled by a vote of the members in accordance with Section 3.5(b). *(this sub-article is modified by the First Amendment to the Bylaws - Ed.)*
+After the Declarant's right to appoint directors and officers terminates, the Board shall expand the number of directors to five or seven members, which shall be filled by a vote of the members in accordance with Section 3.5(b).[^2]

+[^2]: this sub-article is modified by the First Amendment to the Bylaws - Ed.

 ## 3.4.
 Nomination of Directors.